Beginner AJAX Guide with GET and POST Examples (PHP, JavaScript)

-In a nutshell, AJAX allows you to update parts of a page with server-side content using JavaScript, without reloading the whole page.
-AJAX is not a new language, it's just a method for using JavaScript to achieve this functionality.
+AJAX allows you to update parts of a page with server-side content using JavaScript, without reloading the whole page.
+AJAX is not a new language, but rather a method for using JavaScript to achieve this functionality.

-Before diving into AJAX, first take a look at this example:
+Before diving into AJAX, first take a look at this simple non-AJAX example:

 <html>